nx10/httpgd/docs/api-documentation.md

 Notes:

-- The `limit` parameter can be specified to support pagenation.
+- The `limit` parameter can be specified to support pagination.
-- The JSON response will contain the [state](#get-state) to allow checking for desyncs.
+- The JSON response will contain the [state](#get-state) to allow checking for desynchronisation.

 ## Security